 An endodontist is technically a dentist – they are just highly specialized.
 Because they are so highly qualified, a specialist of this nature will not typically perform routine cleanings or any other minor procedure that can be handled by a non-specialized dentist.

-Choosing to See an Endodontist in Overland Park, Kansas
+Choosing to See an Endodontist in Kansas City, MO

 Most people won’t choose to see an endodontist on their own.
 However, if you make that choice or are told that you should see this type of specialist, be sure to do a bit of research and that your doctor is a member of the American Association of Endodontists (AAE).

-Ideally, your endodontist will be local to the Overland Park, KS area as traveling after a root canal or other dental procedure is usually painful and considered far from fun.
+Ideally, your endodontist will be local to the Kansas City, MO area as traveling after a root canal or other dental procedure is usually painful and considered far from fun.

-If you are in need of a root canal or other specialized dental services in the Overland Park, Kansas area, please give us a call today to schedule an appointment!
+If you are in need of a root canal or other specialized dental services in the Kansas City, MO area, please give us a call today to schedule an appointment!